Subject: ghorchurra sardar armored cavalry

 Culture: Sikh Punjabi

-Setting: founding of the Sikh Empire, Punjab early 19thc
+Setting: founding of the Sikh empire, Punjab early 19thc

-* Heath ill.
-Perry 2005 p16-17
+* Heath/Perry 2005 p16-17

 "The Fauj-i-sowari or 'cavalry army' was more popularly known as the Ghorchurra Fauj.
 The term Ghorchurra meant simply 'horseman', and was widely employed in the Punjab to describe irregular cavalry in general.
 In Khalsa administrative terms, however, it specifically denoted those irregular horsemen who received pay from the state, as distinct from those maintained by the feudal sardars.
 In reality the two types differed but little in either organization or lack of discipline.